joshualmitchell/joshualmitchell.github.io/_posts/2020-04-16-project-management-for-people-who-like-flow-and-hate-project-management.md

 [task3c]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/task3c.png "Task Removed From Master Priority List"

-* move it from undone tasks to done tasks in your project
+* Move it from undone tasks to done tasks in your project (My "project" is One Off Tasks)

+Open your relevant project in the side bar (search for it and then click it):

+![alt text][task4b]

+[task4b]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/task4b.png "Opening the project"

+Move the task to the "Done" section.

-![alt text][task4]
+![alt text][task4c]

-[task4]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/task4.jpg "Task Completed and moved to done"
+[task4c]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/task4c.png "Task Completed and moved to done"

-* start the next thing.
+* Finally, go back to the Master Priority List (search --> Master Priority List).
+I also recommend favoriting (clicking the star) this page.

-![alt text][task5]
+![alt text][task4d]

-[task5]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/task5.jpg "Moving to the next task on the master priority list"
+[task4d]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/task4d.png "Back to Master Priority List"

 Rinse and repeat until you're done for the day.
 Again, this process might seem complicated, but only takes a few seconds once you get the hang of things.